stain/ro-crate-paper/manuscript.md

 As a real-life example, let us look at a metagenomics article [@doi:10.1038/s41586-019-0965-1] where the authors have gone to extraordinary efforts to document the individual tools that have been reused, including their citations, versions, settings, parameters and combinations.
 The _Methods_ section is two pages in tight double-columns with twenty four additional references, supported by the availability of data on an FTP server (60 GB) [@ebi_ftp_umgs2019] and of open source code in GitHub [Finn-Lab/MGS-gut](https://github.com/Finn-Lab/MGS-gut) [@finn-lab-mgsgut], including the pipeline as shell scripts and associated analysis scripts in R and Python.

 This attention to reporting detail for computational workflows is unfortunately not yet the norm, and although bioinformatics journals have strong _data availability_ requirements, they frequently do not require authors to include or cite _software, scripts and pipelines_ used for analysing and producing results [@soilandreyes_tweet_2020].
-Indeed, in the absence of a specific requirement and an editorial policy to back it up -- such as eliminating the reference limit -- authors are effectively discouraged from properly and comprehensively citing software [@natmet_2019_swcit].
+Indeed, in the absence of a specific requirement and an editorial policy to back it up -- such as eliminating the reference limit -- authors are effectively discouraged from properly and comprehensively citing software [@doi:10.1038/s41592-019-0350-x].

-However detailed this additional information might be, another researcher who wants to reuse a particular computational method may first want to assess if the described tool or workflow is Re-runnable (executable at all), Repeatable (same results for original inputs on same platform), Reproducible (same results for original inputs with different platform or newer tools) and ultimately Reusable (similar results for different input data), Repurposable (reusing parts of the method for making a new method) or Replicable (rewriting the workflow following the method description). [@doi:10.3389/fninf.2017.00069][@goble_presentation_2016]
+However detailed this additional information might be, another researcher who wants to reuse a particular computational method may first want to assess if the described tool or workflow is Re-runnable (executable at all), Repeatable (same results for original inputs on same platform), Reproducible (same results for original inputs with different platform or newer tools) and ultimately Reusable (similar results for different input data), Repurposable (reusing parts of the method for making a new method) or Replicable (rewriting the workflow following the method description) [@doi:10.3389/fninf.2017.00069][@goble_presentation_2016].

 Following the textual description alone, researchers would be forced to jump straight to evaluate "Replicable" by rewriting the pipeline from scratch.
 This can be expensive and error-prone.
 They would firstly need to install all the software dependencies and download reference datasets.
 This can be a daunting task in and of itself, which may have to be repeated multiple times as workflows typically are developed at small scale on desktop computers, scaled up to local clusters, and potentially put into production using cloud instances, each of which will have different requirements for software installations.

 In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adoption in life sciences [@doi:10.1007/s41019-017-0050-4] thanks to collaborative efforts such as BioConda [@doi:10.1038/s41592-018-0046-7] and BioContainers [@doi:10.1093/bioinformatics/btx192], and support by Linux distributions (e.g. Debian Med [@doi:10.1186/1471-2105-11-S12-S5]).
-As of May 2021, more than 7000 software packages are available [in BioConda alone] (https://anaconda.org/bioconda/), and 9000 containers [in BioContainers.](https://biocontainers.pro/#/registry) Docker and Conda have gained integration in workflow systems such as Snakemake [@doi:10.1093/bioinformatics/bts480], Galaxy [@doi:10.1093/nar/gky379] and Nextflow [@doi:10.1038/nbt.3820], meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand – but even here there is a reproducibility challenge, for instance [Docker Hub's retention policy will expire container images after six months,](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/) or a lack of recording versions of transitive dependencies of Conda packages could cause incompatibilities if the packages are subsequently updated.
+As of May 2021, more than 7000 software packages are available [in BioConda alone] (https://anaconda.org/bioconda/), and 9000 containers [in BioContainers](https://biocontainers.pro/#/registry).
+Docker and Conda have gained integration in workflow systems such as Snakemake [@doi:10.1093/bioinformatics/bts480], Galaxy [@doi:10.1093/nar/gky379] and Nextflow [@doi:10.1038/nbt.3820], meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand – but even here there is a reproducibility challenge, for instance [Docker Hub's retention policy will expire container images after six months,](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/) or a lack of recording versions of transitive dependencies of Conda packages could cause incompatibilities if the packages are subsequently updated.
 Except for brief metadata in their repositories, these containers and packages do not capture any semantic relationships of their content – rather their opaqueness and wrapping of arbitrary binary tools makes such relationships harder to find.

 From this we see that computational workflows are themselves complex digital objects that need to be recorded not just as files, but in the context of their execution environment, dependencies and analytical purpose in research – as well as other metadata (e.g. version, license, attribution and identifiers).